Our End-of-Year Campaign is happening NOW - Support VC 💙

 It seems like it's a perfect balance because I also feel like a piece of advice that I've gotten in the past is like, ‘You want to be first or you want to be last.’
 And like, those are ways of avoiding the middle.

 Could you walk me through the process of developing this show?
-I know that you all worked… this was in development for a really long time before you started it, and that was a journey.
+I know that this was in development for a really long time before you started it, and that it was a journey.
 And I'm curious, like what that journey looked like, where the stops were, what your favorite bloopers might be.

 JOSS: Can an entire episode be a blooper? [laughing] I mean, so the backstory is that, you know, Adam and I have been talking for a while about starting a channel together, and our initial thought was maybe we could do it with Vox.
 So they were great about exploring this idea with us and, you know, basically paid for us to develop something.